jchapuis/akka-persistent-entity/README.md

 -   business logic is expressed in the form of command processing and event handling
 -   system data is described by entity state, commands and persistent events

 This article introduces light abstractions that allow coding domain entities without any direct reference on Akka.
 This makes it possible to structure the application with separate domain and infrastructure packages.
 Within infrastructure code, domain entities and repositories are implemented using [Akka Persistence Typed](https://doc.akka.io/docs/akka/current/typed/persistence.html) together with [Cluster Sharding Typed](https://doc.akka.io/docs/akka/current/typed/cluster-sharding.html).
-Infrastructure boilerplate is minimised thanks to a couple of generic traits that take advantage of the recently introduced persistent entity DSL.
+Infrastructure boilerplate is minimised thanks to a couple of generic base classes that take advantage of the recently introduced persistent entity DSL.
 Much of the code presented here is inspired by this excellent [article](https://blog.softwaremill.com/keep-your-domain-clean-in-event-sourcing-5db6ddc26fe4)  by [Andrzej Ludwikowski](https://blog.softwaremill.com/@andrzej.ludwikowski?source=post_page-----5db6ddc26fe4----------------------).

 ## Commands, events and state

-As mentioned above, event sourcing revolves around three main [concepts](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/jj591559%28v=pandp.10%29), which allow describing operations for any domain, with an emphasis on evolution:
+As mentioned above, event sourcing revolves around three main [concepts](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/jj591559%28v=pandp.10%29) which allow describing operations for any domain, with an emphasis on evolution:

 - **Command**:  commands are "agents of change" in the system, and represent  concrete business actions (e.g. create a booking).
 Commands entail a reply to the emitter, as well generation of one or several events.
 - **Event**: events are the result of commands, and always describe a past occurence (e.g. booking was accepted).
 Once generated, the event never disappears nor changes.